-II. (b) Elementary Surveying.-(Second Half-Year.)
-Last four weeks, four times a week: Tu., We., Th., Fr., followed by forty hours of field work to be put in if necessary after close of term.
+304. Elementary Surveying.-(Second Half-Year.)

+Last four weeks, four times a week.
+Tu., We., Th., Fr., at 8:40, followed by forty hours of field work to be put in, if necessary, after close of term.
 (Two term hours.)
 Text: Wentworth's Plane Surveying.

 Theory of Instruments.
 Measurements with Chain and Compass, Tape and Transit.
-Levelling.
+Leveling.
 Stadia Measurements.
 Making plots and maps with blueprints from field notes.

-III. (a) Plane and Solid Analytic Geometry.
-(First Half-Year.)
+305. Plane and Solid Analytic Geometry.-(First Half-Year.)

 At 7:45.
 (Four term hours.)
-Mo., Tu., We., Th., Fr., for the first fourteen weeks.
+First fourteen weeks, five times a week.
+Mo., Tu., We., Th., Fr.
 Text: Ashton.